microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

   </center>
 </p>

-The scheme works by changing the duty cycle of the SR drive signals on one phase until the currents are approximately the same, while keeping the duty cycle of the SR drives on the other phase fixed.
+The scheme works by changing the duty cycle of the SR drive signals on one phase until both phase currents are approximately the same, while keeping the duty cycle of the SR drives on the other phase fixed.
 When the scheme is launched, the (filtered) currents of both phases are compared.
 The phase with the smaller current runs at a fixed (just under 50%) duty cycle, while the duty cycle of the SRs on the phase with the larger current is varied between a min value (100ns) and a max value (just under 50%) until the two currents are as close as possible.

 Decreasing the duty cycle of the SR drives on a phase will decrease the amount of current flowing through this phase and increase the amount of current flowing through the other phase.
 The total output current remains the same.